benjamin-allen/nuctex/commands.md

 to see what is in the room, or, alternately, use `look room`.
 While looking at yourself, called with `look me` won't do much yet, it's something you can do.

+##Fighting
+You can fight a monster that is in the same location that you are in by typing `kill <monster>`.
+If you don't know the name of a monster that you're trying to kill, you can learn the names of the monsters in the available area with the `look` command.

+Once in combat, you can either attack the monster or try to flee.
+Both are dependent on your stats.

 ##System
 `quit` is the command issued to quit the game cleanly.